cc5412/Urban-Data_Final-Project/README.md

 ## Methodology/Code:
 Copy of cc5412_Final Project_Documenting ICE.ipynb

 Project was worked in Google Colab.
 Final ipynb file was dropped into GitHub, which may affect things.

 ## Data Sources:
-Publicly available Bluesky posts.\n
+Publicly available Bluesky posts.

-US Census Bureau, ACS 2023\n
+US Census Bureau, ACS 2023

 Unfortunately due to connection issues, I was unable to integrate this data into the final deliverable.
 The code is present at the end of the Python notebook.

 ## Appendix: Methodology Pitfalls